savvychawla/TruthDetection/README.md

 • Passed the matrix into a variable.

-• Labled the group name and passed into a variable.
+• Lablled the group name and passed into a variable.

 • Set the dimension names.

-• Created the visualisation with the chordiag library and customised the chart according to requirememnt.
+• Created the visualisation with the chordiag library and customised the chart according to requirement.

 • Used the htmlwidgets library to export the visualisation into html file.